apache/shenyu-website/content/en/projects/shenyu/plugin-handle-explanation/index.md

 ## Explanation

 * In our Shenyu-Admin background, each plugin uses the Handle field to represent a different processing, and plugin processing is used to manage and edit custom processing fields in JSON.
-* This feature is mainly used to support the plug-in handling template configuration
+* This feature is mainly used to support the plugin handling template configuration

 ## Table Design